About Achondroplasia

 Is there a cure/medications for Achondroplasia?

-There is no cure for achondroplasia, but there are medications and treatments available to help manage the symptoms.
-These include growth hormone therapy, physical therapy, and orthopedic surgery.
+Achondroplasia has no cure, but there are medications and treatments available to help manage the symptoms.
+These include FDA-approved Voxzogo, growth hormone therapy, physical therapy, and orthopedic surgery.